Eng-Mouaz-M-AlShahmeh/api_guide/README.md

 ## API Integration Guide Features ✨

-* Generative code model covers more than 30 snippet code types.
+* Generative code model covers 30+ snippet code types with multiple servers.
 * Possibility to copy sample code to the clipboard by clicking the button.
 * Responsive design supports large, medium and small screens.
 * Light and dark theme mode.